chop-dbhi/diff-table/README.md

 # diff-table

 A tool to compare two tables of data.
-Currently the tool supported tables from Postgres and pre-sorted CSV files.
+Currently the tool supported tables from Postgres and CSV files.

 The primary use case is to compare the output of a query executed at different points in time.
 For example, in a batch ETL process that runs every night, you can compare the previous batch with the new batch.